 Awareness Film Night will celebrate 20 years of presenting monthly documentaries on topics normally disregarded by the mainstream media with a re-screening of the first film we screened back in 1994: “Manufacturing Consent: Noam Chomsky and the Media“.

 Mark Achbar (“The Corporation”) and Peter Wintonick’s award-winning documentary presents Noam Chomsky, world-renowned linguist, intellectual and political activist and highlights his probing analysis of mass media and critique of the forces at work behind the daily news.
 Including footage of Chomsky’s visit to Malaspina College in Nanaimo.
 This film is almost 3 hours long, so we will only screen one part of it.

 The rest of the evening will be devoted to cake, tea, the giveaway table (see below) and maybe some reminiscing and reflection on how we might be more aware than we were in 1994.
 Any other ideas for adding to the celebration are most welcome…..after all, Awareness Film Night is all of our baby.

-The film “Manufacturing Consent: Noam Chomsky and the Media” is now at the film library at Sea of Bloom 2052 Otter Point Road.
-“Manufacturing Consent” is also available to watch on YouTube, as are many Chomsky talks.
+The film “Manufacturing Consent: Noam Chomsky and the Media” is available at the AFN library and also on YouTube, as are many Chomsky talks.
 Here is a link for a 55 minute interview of him by Chris Hedges from September, 2014: https://www.youtube.com/watch?v=kTDIpu5UjAw